CoffeMug/ML-MuC-compiler/README.md

 MLCCompiler
 ===========

-A simple MuC compiler written in ML.
+A MuC compiler written in StandardML.